-Metallic inks have metal flakes suspended in the semi transparent base.
-They come in a handful of colors, with the most popular being gold, copper and silver.
-There are different types of metallic inks that can be used to achieve subtle differences even in the same color.
+Metallic inks have metal flakes suspended in the semi-transparent base.
+They come in a handful of colors, with the most popular being gold, copper, and silver.
+There are different types of metallic inks that can be used to achieve subtle differences, even in the same color.

-TAG REMOVAL & RELABELlING
+TAG REMOVAL & RELABELING

 When doing printed tags on white shirts you run the risk of the tag showing through the back.
 We recommend using a light grey ink (Cool Gray 3C) when printing on white shirts to help prevent this.
-Note: Some garments do not de-tag well, see our Print Warnings pagefor more info.
+Note: Some garments do not de-tag well; see our Print Warnings Page for more info.

-ATTENTION: By law all printed tags are required to list Country of Origin and Fabric.
+ATTENTION: By law, all printed tags are required to list Country of Origin and Fabric.
 If you are printing on multiple brands and fabrics, additional tag files will be needed.
 See the Federal Wool & Trade Act for more information.

-We also offer screen printed transfers which are $2.25 per tag.
+We also offer screen printed transfers.

 FOLDING & BAGGING

-Prepare Your Art
+Prepare Your Art File

 Accepted File Types